-(A wholly owned subsidiary of Credit Suisse (USA), Inc.) Notes to Consolidated Statement of Financial Condition June 30, 2021
+(A wholly owned subsidiary of Credit Suisse (USA), Inc.) Notes to Consolidated Statement of Financial Condition June 30, 2022

-The beneficial interests issued by these VIEs are payable solely from the cash flows of the related collateral, and third-party creditors of these VIEs do not have recourse to the Company in the event of default.
+The securities issued by these VIEs are payable solely from the cash flows of the related collateral, and third-party creditors of these VIEs do not have recourse to the Company in the event of default.